-To visualise the usefulness of diversity and inclusion, I'd like you to imagine that you own a toolbox.
+To visualise the usefulness of diversity and inclusion, I would like you to imagine that you own a toolbox.
 Your friend comes to you asking for help in fixing a hole in their roof.
 So you open your toolbox only to find 50 of the same exact type of hammer.
-Yes, you have tools to use – but you don't necessarily have the right variety to be able to do the job effectively.
+Yes, you have tools to use – but you do not necessarily have the right variety to be able to do the job effectively.

 Now imagine a toolbox that's full of many different tools, across all shapes and functions, and you have the knowledge of how to make the best use out of them – you'd be well equipped to provide solutions for the majority of problems.
 This type of toolbox on the scale of an organisation as large as the Civil Service is so crucial because a workplace that reflects the society it serves, understands the needs of our country.